|Code||Course Title / Description|

 |SPED350||Special Education Practicum I 1 credit|

-This practicum prepares students to increase their understanding of special education practices, with a program focus on literacy skills and behavior management.
+This practicum prepares students to increase their understanding of special education practices, with a program focused on literacy skills and behavior management.
 Students are required to complete no less than 30 hours of clinical experience in areas including but not limited to special education evaluation, remediation, and progress monitoring in reading.

 |SPED360||Special Education Practicum II 1 credit|

-This practicum prepares students to increase their understanding of special education practices, with a program focus on literacy skills and behavior management.
+This practicum prepares students to increase their understanding of special education practices, with a program focused on literacy skills and behavior management.
 Students are required to complete no less than 30 hours of clinical experience in areas including but not limited to special education evaluation, remediation, and progress monitoring in math and content area curriculum.